v-rgrace/Viva/Viva/glint/setup/insights-integration.md

 *Applies to Viva Glint admin and Viva Insights admin*

 After the Glint admin sends data, the Insights app validates it and provides status messages about the import.
-[Learn about the validation process, what status messages mean, and how to manage data errors.](/viva/insights/advanced/admin/import-survey-glint#3-data-validation-and-processing),
+[Learn about the validation process, what status messages mean, and how to manage data errors](/viva/insights/advanced/admin/import-survey-glint#3-data-validation-and-processing).

 If processing fails, try running the import again, and resending your survey data.
-If you’re still getting a failed status, [file a support ticket](/../../microsoft-365/admin/get-help-support).
+If you're still getting a failed status, [file a support ticket](/../../microsoft-365/admin/get-help-support).

 ## Glint data deletions result in Insights data deletion